-He’d moved to Turin — then not yet the capital of a united Kingdom of Italy — worked hard, and opened a string of trattorias in the city centre.
+His dad, Cesare, moved to Turin, worked hard and opened a string of taverns in the city centre.

 In 1884, in a small workshop in via Mazzini, young Carlo Anselmo took the family business to a new direction.

 Working day and night, he obtained the best mix of herbs and aromatic spices to infuse in the best Moscato wine from Canelli (Asti, Italy).

 The bottles began to be seen more and more often in the elegant and exclusive cafeterias located downtown.

 Towards the beginning of the XX century, Carola Alba, Carlo Anselmo’s daughter, led the company growth, exporting thousands of bottles of vermouth worldwide.